 There are two myths about trimming your hair; one, that trimming your hair stops it from growing and two, trimming your hair frequently makes it grow faster.
 Both these myths have completely opposite claims, but the one thing they do have in common is that they’re both false.
 However, trimming your hair is important when you’re trying to grow it out because it prevents split ends.
 Unless you trim split ends quickly, they split even further up the hair shaft, causing more damage.
 You don’t need to trim your hair every six weeks though, once in three months is perfectly fine.

-3. Pay Special Attention To
+3. Pay Special Attention To Your Scalp

 Your scalp is where your hair starts growing, so it needs all the stimulation it can get.
 Give yourself a gentle scalp massage every single day for about three minutes.
 Press the tips of your fingers onto your scalp and move them around in circular motions.
 Doing this will increase circulation in your scalp, providing the follicles with all the oxygen they need to grow.
 Even when you’re shampooing your hair, massage it onto your scalp in gentle circular motions.